medusajs/medusa/docs/content/advanced/backend/subscribers/overview.md

 ---
 description: 'Learn what subscribers are in the Medusa server.
-Subscribers are used to listen to triggered events to perform an action.
-Example use cases of subscribers include sending a confirmation email to customers.'
+Subscribers are used to listen to triggered events to perform an action.'
 ---

 # Subscribers